State HIT Plan

 In May 2009, the Alaska legislature unanimously passed Senate Bill 133 (SB 133), an act creating a statewide Health Information Exchange (HIE) system that is interoperable and compliant with state and federal specifications and protocols for exchanging health records and data.
 SB 133 required the Department of Health and Social Services (DHSS) to establish a HIE with a non-profit governing board that represents Alaska's stakeholder communities.
 In November 2009, DHSS submitted a draft HIT Plan to the Office of the National Coordinator (ONC) for Health Information Technology (HIT) detailing the development of an economical, sustainable HIE in Alaska.

 In March 2010, DHSS entered into a cooperative agreement with ONC to create an HIE in Alaska.
 In accordance with the American Recovery and Reinvestment Act (ARRA), the Governor named DHSS, Division of Health Care Services (DHCS) as the State Designated Entity (SDE) to implement Alaska's HIE under the ONC Cooperative Agreement Program.
 The Governor also announced Mr. Paul Cartland as the State Health Information Technology (HIT) Coordinator.
+In 2015 Beth Davidson took over as the State Health Information Technology (HIT) Coordinator.
 In April 2010, DHSS contracted with the Alaska eHealth Network (AeHN) to be the non-profit governing board that will procure and manage Alaska's HIE.

 In addition to SB 133 the Alaska Health Care Commission (AHCC) was established in December 2008 under Administrative Order 246 (A.O.
 246) to address growing concerns over the condition of Alaska's healthcare system.
 In January 2010 the AHCC, in accordance with A.O.
 246, provided a five year (2010 – 2014) strategic plan on transforming healthcare in Alaska.
 The AHCC was chartered to provide recommendations for and foster the development of a statewide plan to address quality, accessibility and availability of healthcare for all citizens of the state.